-The first thing you need to shave your head is some type of razor and there are a few different options.
+The first thing you need to shave your head is some type of razor, shaver, or clippers and there are a few different options.

 - Electric Shaver – If you are just starting to buzz your head then this is the one for you.
 You can shave your face and buzz your head with this razor.
 Once you are comfortable with buzzing your head you can upgrade to a safety or cartridge razor and get a smooth shave.